Midwestern-Interactive/laravel-files/README.md

 __*NOTE*__ Addition to any fields for CSRF or HTTP method the following fields **ARE ALWAYS REQUIRED**

+  - `file` obviously contains the file to be uploaded
   - `fileable_type` is the model namespace your saving the file too
   - `fileable_id` is the id of the specific resource to attach it too
   - `fileable_relationship` references the name of the relationship you create in the Model